European regulation

 On July 14, as part of the package «Fit for 55«, the Commission adopted a legislative proposal for the revision of the EU Emissions Trading System (ETS), to align it with the objective of a reduction of 55% of the net greenhouse gas (GHG) emissions of the EU for 2030, compared to 1990 levels.
 This target is part of the European Climate Law (see separate file), and was set on the basis of the Commission's climate target plan that was presented on 17 September 2020.

-The EU ETS was launched in 2005 and covers around 45% of EU greenhouse gas emissions.
-The latest revision of the EU ETS Directive, adopted in 2018, sets the total amount of allowances for phase 4 (2021-2030), in line with the previous EU emissions reduction target (reduction 40 % below 1990 levels by 2030).
+The EU ETS was launched in 2005 and covers around 45% of the EU's greenhouse gas emissions.
+The latest revision of the EU ETS Directive, adopted in 2018, sets the total amount of allowances for phase 4 (2021-2030), in line with the previous EU emissions reduction target (reduction of 40 % below 1990 levels by 2030).

 1O keys of the